Argonaut-PS1-Reverse/Stratigise/Readme.md

 Aside from figuring out all of the opcodes and the file format of the strat files:

  * Cleaner parsing and an actual intermediate representation (useful for adding labels and processing things in general)
+ * Reimplement in C, once the bytecode format is mostly known